Texas Misdemeanor Crimes Lawyer

-In the meantime, you should learn more about the types of offenses that can result in misdemeanor charges.
+You should take time to learn more about the types of offenses that can result in misdemeanor charges.
 Theft-related allegations are some of the most commonly charged misdemeanor offenses in Texas.
 There are also a number of drug crimes that are charged as misdemeanors in Texas.
 Another type of misdemeanor is driving while intoxicated.
-This is a Class B misdemeanor in Texas and comes with a mandatory three days in jail, or if an open container of alcohol is discovered in the vehicle, up to six days confinement.
+This is a Class B misdemeanor in Texas and comes with a mandatory three days in jail, or if an open container of alcohol is discovered in the vehicle, up to six days confinement can be enforced.
 If you are facing misdemeanor charges, our attorneys are here to represent you.

 No matter the misdemeanor crime you have been charged with, we will take the charges seriously and work aggressively to protect your rights.